abinit/abinit/doc/tutorial/gw1.md

 The user should be familiarized with the four basic tutorials of ABINIT, see the [[help:index|tutorial home page]]
-After this first tutorial on GW, you should read the [[lesson:gw2|second lesson on GW]]
+After this first tutorial on GW, you should read the [second WG tutorial](gw2).

 This tutorial should take about 2 hours.